jamespmccor/dsKeyValueStore/labs/lab4-shardedstore/README.md

 Storage, BigTable, Spanner, FAWN, Apache HBase, Rosebud, and many others.
 These systems differ in many details from this lab, though, and are also typically more sophisticated and capable.
-For example, your lab lacks persistent storage for key/value pairs and for the Paxos log; it cannot evolve the sets of peers in each Paxos group; its data and query models are very simple; and handoff of shards is slow and doesn't allow concurrent client access.
+For example, your lab lacks persistent storage for key/value pairs and for the Paxos paxosLog; it cannot evolve the sets of peers in each Paxos group; its data and query models are very simple; and handoff of shards is slow and doesn't allow concurrent client access.